Greenere/Greenere.github.io/dataMine.md

                     "weight": 1.0
                 },
                 {
-                    "source": "Why China",
+                    "source": "WHY CHINA",
-                    "target": "Cultural China in Global History",
+                    "target": "CULTURAL CHINA IN GLOBAL HISTORY",
                     "weight": 1.0
                 },
                 {
-                    "source": "Why China",
+                    "source": "WHY CHINA",
-                    "target": "The beauty of the earth",
+                    "target": "THE BEAUTY OF THE EARTH",
                     "weight": 1.0
                 },
                 {
                     "source": 43,
-                    "target": "American history on the map",
+                    "target": "AMERICAN HISTORY ON THE MAP",
                     "weight": 1.0
                 },
                 {
                     "source": 43,
-                    "target": "Full history of the earth",
+                    "target": "FULL HISTORY OF THE EARTH",
                     "weight": 1.0
                 },
                 {